HD, Joint & Mobility Problems in Dogs

 Hip dysplasia or HD, is an abnormal formation of the hip joint such that the femur head no longer fits into the hip socket properly.
 This creates too much room for movement in the hip joint and can even lead to arthritis and severe pain.
 HD is most common in large breeds such as German Shepherds, Labradors, Golden Retrievers, Bulldogs and Basset Hounds.
 Generally, breeders should be able to provide a lot of information regarding the dog's parents including an x-ray of the hip and elbow joints.
 Based on the x-ray, a mark is given that provides insight into the likelihood of there being a genetic predisposition for offspring.

 In almost all joint problem cases, movement is painful.
 Because of this, arthritic dogs often experience difficulty getting up and, once they are up, their movements are stiff, strenuous or they might even limp.
 Typically, this happens when dogs get out of their beds in the morning or after laying down for a long period of time but can diminish once the dog has 'warmed up' or has walked for some time.
 Unfortunately, it is common for dogs to be in so much pain that they do not get up from their beds.
-This is easily attributed to old age and can therefore go unnoticed by the owner.
+This is easily attributed to old age and can, therefore, go unnoticed by the owner.
 CBD products can help to relieve arthritic symptoms and relieve stress, pain and inflammations.